Babe (Serbian band): History

-Formation and commercial success (1992-1995)
+Formation and immediate commercial success (1992–1995)

 The band was formed in 1992 as a side project of Bajaga i Instruktori member Žika Milenković (vocals, guitar), Električni Orgazam member Goran Čavajda "Čavke" (vocals, drums) and Riblja Čorba member Zoran Ilić (guitar).
 All three being rock veterans, they decided to steadily work within the group during the times when their own bands were taking a work break.
-The band's bass guitarist and the initiator of the band formation was Bojan Vasić, who previously played with Ilić in Bezobrazno Zeleno.
+The band's bass guitarist and the initiator of the band formation was Bojan Vasić, who had previously played with Ilić in Bezobrazno Zeleno.
 Humorous lyrics written by Milenković, a graduate from Belgrade Faculty of Applied Arts, stylistically similar to the lyrical style of his early 1980s band Mačori (The Cats), and his stage performance, based on the experience gained in the long-term activities within the Teatar Levo (Theatre Left) amateur theatre, soon became the band's trademark.

 During the recording sessions for the band's debut album, Vasić left the band, moving to South Africa, eventually only recording the bass sections for the song "Mirko i Marina" ("Mirko and Marina").
 He was replaced by a former U Škripcu member Dejan Škopelja.
 Slike iz života jednog idota (Images From an Idiot's Life), released in 1993 and produced by former Električni Orgazam member Ljubomir Jovanović "Jovec", brought Milenković's humorous songs about drunks, drug dealers and erotomaniacs, which had large success, especially with young audience.
 The album featured guest appearances by vocalist Marija Mihajlović, Ekatarina Velika keyboardist Margita Stefanović, Riblja Čorba guitarist Vidoja Božinović, Električni Orgazam guitarist Branislav Petrović "Banana", Bajaga i Instruktori guitarist Nenad Stamatović, keyboardist Miša Savić and Del Arno Band members.
 After the album release, Babe went on a promotional tour, performing as an opening act for Riblja Čorba.